cguenther0929/stand_chatter/README.md

-# BLDC Motor Controller #
+# Stand Chatter #

 This repository contains source files for the stand chatter project.
 This device operates like a simple texting device allowing for written communication between parties that posses a device.
+Communication hinges on the RMF 69 LoRA radio module.

 ### TOOL SUITE ###